Dog Not Sleeping at Night?

 Anxiety interferes with a dog's ability to sleep.
 A dog who is concerned about something may pace back and forth, whine and seek shelter or the owner's comfort.
 Of course, dogs in pain or discomfort or suffering from a digestive disorder may act the same way, so it's not always easy to discern anxiety from some medical disorder.

 What anxiety triggers may cause your dog to be unable to sleep?
-Here a few possibilities.
+Here are a few possibilities.

 - A storm is approaching.
 Dogs who fear thunderstorms may sense them before we actually hear the first rumbles.